MicrosoftDocs/memdocs/memdocs/solutions/end-to-end-guides/macos-endpoints-get-started.md

   In Intune, you can deploy LOB apps using the following options:

-  - [Add the app package (`.pkg`) to Intune, or use a shell script to deploy the app](../../intune/apps/macos-unmanaged-pkg.md).
+  - [Add the app package (`.pkg`) to Intune, and use a shell script to deploy the app](../../intune/apps/macos-unmanaged-pkg.md).
 This feature uses the Intune Management Extension.
-It can deploy unsigned packages and packages without a payload and has support for pre and post scripts.
+It can deploy unsigned packages and packages without a payload and supports pre- and post- scripts.
   - [Add the app disk image (`.dmg`) to Intune, and use Intune policy to deploy the app](../../intune/apps/lob-apps-macos-dmg.md)
   - [Apps licensed with Apple's Volume Purchase Plan (VPP) and use Intune policy to deploy the app](../../intune/apps/vpp-apps-ios.md)
   - [Add the app package (`.pkg`) to Intune, and use Intune policy to deploy the app](../../intune/apps/lob-apps-macos.md)